webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    +}
    ```

-   Now we can use those varyings in our fragment shader
+   Now we can use those inter-stage variables in our fragment shader

    ```js
    -const fragShader = (bindings) => 6;